 iPhone X vs iPhone XS: Display

 There is not much to differentiate here.
-Both IPhones have a 5.8 inch OLED screen with 2436 x 1125 pixel resolution.
-They both give sharp, crisp and accurate colors.
+Both IPhones have a 5.8-inch OLED screen with 2436 x 1125 pixel resolution.
+They both give sharp, crisp and accurate colours.
 The screen is wide with a 19.5:9 aspect ratio.
 The screen to body ration at 82.9% is still amongst the highest.

 iPhone X vs iPhone XS: Camera

 IPhone X was impressive with its dual lens camera.
 IPhone XS carries this legacy and comes with two 12 megapixel lenses, both equipped with OIS (optical image stabilization).
 One has a f/1.8 aperture and the other comes with f/2.4 aperture with up to 2x optical zoom.

 These cameras capture images but are still behind in light photography.
 They are particularly good at taking portraits shots with blurred backgrounds.
 IPhone XS also allows adjusting the depth of field after taking the short.
 Apple claims the XS camera sensors to be twice as fast as its predecessor.

 TrueDepth support enabling Face ID in IPhone X has continued in the new XS.
 This also allows Animojis and Memojisto work as well.
 With a few upgrades in the XS, Face ID works slightly faster in IPhone XS.